jupyter/jupyter.github.io/security.md

  - If you use or plan on using a service provider for Jupyter; they are your vendor, and can answer those questions.

- - If you self-host or plan on self hosting Jupyter, then it is likely to your IT team to decide and enforce policies as all the data is controlled by your IT team.
+ - If you self-host or plan on self hosting Jupyter, then it is likely up to your IT team to decide and enforce policies as all the data is controlled by your IT team.